bbsyaya/Photon/README.md

 Any of Photon's targets can be built in `Photon.xcworkspace`.
 This includes the playground, core framework, unit test suite, and command-line tool.

-Swift package manager support may be included for easy building of `Photon.framework`.
+Swift package manager support may be included later for easy building of `Photon.framework`.

+---

 ### Roadmap